 The bakery owner sighed at these words, and glanced over at fresh loaf of muckwheat bread, “people in this town need to be reminded of what real food looks like, and smells like!”

 “They’re going to shut us down Avril.
 We need coin to keep this place in operation.”

 Eka overheard this conversation, and was rather sad to hear it.
 This was a direct result of the increasing production of foodstamps.
 Eka carried these words back to Lupin, who had somehow gotten dragged into a Montore tour group.
 Leaving it was hard, everyone kept pushing them from one place to another, like a shepard herding sheplings.

-Eka smelled the patch, but did not dare to apply it to the skin, remembering what Zucca had said about them not being a substitute for real food.
+Eka smelled the stamp, but did not dare to apply it to the skin, remembering what Zucca had said about them not being a substitute for real food.